UW-CSE442-WI20/FP-music-synthesis/README.md

 Run `npm run build` and all of your assets will be compiled and placed into the `docs/` folder.
 Note that this command will overwrite the existing docs folder.

-Once pushed to GitHub, the output should be available at UW-CSE442-WI20.github.io/your-repo-name/

-## Other notes

-## Loading Data

-See [this guide](https://gist.github.com/mathisonian/46eed3e6102888ddf741829fbbe262ff).
-The Parcel static file plugin has been installed, so any files you put in the `static/` folder will be available over the network.

-### Using 3rd party libraries

-You are more than welcome to use open source packages such as D3.js, just make sure to cite these.

-To add a new one run `npm install --save <library-name>`, e.g. `npm install --save d3`.
-This will add the library locally so it is available for use in your JS files.
-It will also add `d3` to the list of dependencies in `package.json`.

-_Note that if you install a library your teammates will need to install it too.
-Once the dep is added to `package.json` simply running `npm install` in this directory will download the new dependency._